Bloom Energy Server: Technology

 ScSZ has a higher conductivity than YSZ at lower temperatures, which provides greater efficiency and higher reliability when used as an electrolyte.
-Scandia is scandium oxide (Sc_{2}O_{3}) which is a transition metal oxide that costs between US$1,400 and US$2,000 per kilogram in 99.9% pure form.
-Current annual worldwide production of scandium is improving to around 40 tons per year since 2022, up from the 15-20 tons annually in previous years.
-Most of the 5,000 kilograms used annually is sourced from Soviet era stockpiles.
+Scandia is scandium oxide (Sc_{2}O_{3}) which is a transition metal oxide.

 To save money, the Bloom Energy Server uses inexpensive metal alloy plates for electric conductance between the two ceramic fast ion conductor plates.
 In competing lower temperature fuel cells, platinum is required at the cathode.

 Costs

 Installation

 The current cost of each hand-made 100 kW Bloom Energy Server is $700,000–800,000.
 In 2010, the company announced plans for a smaller, home sized Bloom server priced under $3,000.
 Bloom estimated the size of a home-sized server at 1 kW, although others recommended 5 kW.
 The capital cost is $7–8 per watt.

 According to The New York Times (Green Blog), in early 2011 "...
 Bloom Energy ... unveiled a service to allow customers to buy the electricity generated by its fuel cells without incurring the capital costs of purchasing the six-figure devices....
 Under the Bloom Electrons service, customers sign 10-year contracts to purchase the electricity generated by Bloom Energy Servers while the company retains ownership of the fuel cells and responsibility for their maintenance....
 'We’re able to tell customers, ‘You don’t have to put any money up front, you pay only for the electrons you use and it’s good for your pocketbook and good for planet,’ ' [CEO K.R.
 Sridhar] said."